essynyanchoks3919/student_management_system/README.md

 # Project Description
 This project is a Student Management System designed to manage student records, enrollment, and academic performance efficiently.
+Screenshots of the system are attached on the the "ISSUES TAB".

 # System Requirements
 - JDK 21